Skip to main content

 • Defended a pharmaceutical company and its officers against a putative securities class action lawsuit alleging that defendants mischaracterized the likelihood that the company would receive FDA approval to sell its leading drug candidate.
 Convinced the plaintiffs to drop the suit without any settlement consideration.

-• Defended a global financial services provider in a trial and appeal involving allegations that the company committed fraud and breached a contract in connection with the sale of a subsidiary.
+• Defended a global financial services company in a trial and appeal involving allegations that the company committed fraud and breached a contract in connection with the sale of a subsidiary.
 Secured dismissal of the most significant claims.

 Read less